The History of Etta’s Place

 In 1915 Etta married Harry Egeland, a Norwegian immigrant who worked at the local shake mill.
 On their honeymoon in San Francisco in 1915, the Egelands saw the Wright Brothers fly!
 Harry later raised and sold turkey’s.
 Etta and Harry had two children, Juanita Marcella and Edward Calvin.
 Edward died at age 7 from polio.
 Etta and Harry lived in a home on Spitz Hill behind the Town of Friday Harbor’s tower for 49 years.
 When Harry died in 1964, Etta moved to Argyle Street where she resided for 38 years.

 Etta was also our first local historian, recording thousands of hours of oral histories, genealogies and stories.
 She gathered artifacts and antiques from pioneer families so that their history would be preserved.
 Her passion for history began when she was exposed to museums as a child, and later when she saw Queen Victoria during a bicentennial parade in Victoria, BC.
 Etta is credited for founding the San Juan Historical Society and Museum.
-She also founded the local garden club; so to honor Etta’s dedication to plants and flowers I continually add those the gardens around Etta’s Home.
+She also founded the local garden club; so to honor Etta’s dedication to plants and flowers.
+Today, Carol continues to add shrubs and flowers to the gardens around Etta’s Home.

 Etta’s Place Today